 According to Statista report, the Global predictive maintenance market is expected to grow from 4.5 Billion U.S. Dollars to 64.3 Billion U.S. dollars in 2030.

-The major goal of TPM’s quality maintenance programme is to generate zero defective items, which undoubtedly has an impact on customer satisfaction.
+The major goal of TPM’s quality maintenance program is to generate zero defective items, which undoubtedly has an impact on customer satisfaction.

 The best way to avoid problems and downtime is planned maintenance.
 The best time for any planned maintenance, necessitating the machinery being turned off, is during regular business hours.
 After business hours, maintenance saves manufacturers time, and it also doesn’t impact any productions.